MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api-migration.md

     This command keeps the file history and updates the git index.
 When you look at the PR, you don't see deletes and adds with brand new files but instead just file moves.
 This makes it easier to review the PR and understand the changes.

-2. Update the packages list in the `package.json` file at the root of the project so it does not refer to the `api-legacy` folder.
+2. Update the packages list in the `package.json` file at the root of the project so it doesn't refer to the `api-legacy` folder.

     ```json
     "workspaces": [